 Since many schools have a winter recess or spring break during these months, lots of people ask – what is Cozumel like in February and March?
 Cozumel has great weather and fun activities year-round, but when you’re planning your hard-earned vacation, you want a little more detail about what you can expect, beyond just the weather.

-This time of year is the peak of Cozumel’s high tourism season, with many visitors taking advantage of school spring break vacations.
-Divers will be happy to visit during Spotted Eagle Ray season, and February (and sometimes early March) is also the time of Cozumel’s spectacular Carnaval parades.
-Cozumel in February or March is typically sunny and very warm (mid-80s F) with nice breezes during the day, and cool, comfortable temps in the evenings.
+February and March are the peak of Cozumel’s high tourism season, with many visitors taking advantage of school spring break vacations.
+Divers will be happy to visit during Spotted Eagle Ray season, and February is also the time of Cozumel’s spectacular Carnaval parades.
+Cozumel at this time is typically sunny and very warm (mid-80s F) with nice breezes during the day, and cool, comfortable temps in the evenings.

 If you and your family choose to take your spring break in Cozumel, you won’t be disappointed.